Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Bandage the area.
 Place some clean gauze on the wound, wrapping it in a self-adhesive bandage to keep your dog from getting to the wound, as well as protecting it.
 Change the bandage daily.
 Make sure to keep it clean and dry.
 If it gets wet or dirty then change the bandage immediately.

 - Do not let your dog lick the pad, as this will delay healing and may promote infection.
-Pick up an Elizabethan collar (cone of shame) in your local pet store to stop your dog from licking/gnawing at paw.
+Pick up an Elizabethan collar (cone of shame) in your local pet store to stop your dog from licking/gnawing at their paw.

 - Follow up with your vet to ensure your dog is healing fine.
 Please see your vet if you notice any signs of infection such as a bad odor, swelling, and excess redness.
 Also, see your vet if your dog's carpal pad is injured and hanging as this can be very painful and require veterinary treatment.